itshuey/DoLa/README.md

 ![DoLa](figure.png)

 We adapted the DoLa to T5 and instruction-tuned FLAN-T5 models, and investigated how DoLa can improve keyword inclusion by analysing logit evolution through the model layers.
+You can upload [running_dola.ipynb](running_dola.ipynb) to Google Colab to test it out yourself.
 ## Setup

 ```